-All children – aged from seven to eight – were asked to rate their level of enjoyment for reading fiction, non-fiction, and comics and magazines from “like a lot” to “like a little” or “don’t like”.
-They also had to indicate how frequently they read, ranging from “daily” to “hardly ever”.
+All children – aged from seven to eight – were asked to rate their level of enjoyment for reading fiction, non-fiction, and comic back issues and magazines from “like a lot” to “like a little” or “don’t like”.

 Overall, the proportion of girls and boys who liked fiction “a lot” was 63%, just over half (53%) said the same for non-fiction, and 37% for comics and magazines.

 The findings showed that: